 Renovating the Social System: Challenges and Conflicts

 The panel discussion was on the challenges that modern-day startup faces from the deeply embedded social structure.
 The panel was moderated by Suryon Park, a journalist since 2005.
-She started FACTPL that publishes a newsletter three times a week and covers rising businesses and conflicts between innovative startups and social systems.
+She leads the Joongang Ilbo FACTPL team that publishes a newsletter three times a week and covers rising businesses and conflicts between innovative startups and social systems.

 Among the panelist were Seungil Hong, CEO of Healingpaper and Jaesung Jung, Deputy CEO Law&Company.
 The esteemed panel discussed the issues faced by a startup from an existing social system and how to navigate them.
 All the panelists agreed that the legal resolution is a time-consuming affair, and it is not the way a startup should adopt it as, for most startups, time is money.
 They concluded that the government should be proactive in resolving such issues to promote an ambient environment for the startups to flourish.